canyongbs/aidingapp/docs/how-tos/local-setup.md

 #### 1. Initial setup

-The following instructions use a combination of commands run on the host and commands run in helper containers to faciliate the initial setup of the project.
+The following instructions use a combination of commands run on the host and commands run in helper containers to facilitate the initial setup of the project.

 Typically, these commands only need to be run when first setting up the project.
 All further work can be done while within a shell of the `app` container.